apausa/uocTriviaGame/README.md

 # Trivia Game

 Selected exercise from the 'Web Programming' course within the Bachelor's degree in Software Development.
-This project consisted in developing a Single-page Application in Vanilla JavaScript, that fetches data from a public API.
+This project consisted in developing a single-page application in Vanilla JavaScript, that fetches data from a public API.

 ## Brief description